YasinEl/mzRAPP/README.md

 user.rtmin, user.rtmax and FileName).
 Finally the benchmark generation has to be repeated with this adapted target file.<br>

-When the benchmark is satisfactory it can be used for reliabiliy assessment of non targeted data pre-processing as explained in the following chapter.
+When the benchmark is satisfactory it can be used for reliability assessment of non targeted data pre-processing as explained in the following chapter.